New album NOISEWORKS now available

 35. Junk Culture – West Coast

-a great cut-up from illegal art dude junk culture. if you’re not sold on the first couple of minutes, hang in there for the second drop, its a vibe. trust me. for me this track works as a nice companion piece to that gold panda EP that came out this year.
+a great cut-up from illegal art dude . if you’re not sold on the first couple of minutes, hang in there for the second drop, its a vibe. trust me. for me this track works as a nice companion piece to that gold panda EP that came out this year.

 34. Jimi Tenor and Tony Allen – Selfish Gene